Remod-org/PushIt/README.md

 I had seen with Telekinesis that vehicle modules could be moved relative to the rest of the car, which made things... interesting.
 So, they should be blocked by default here.

-You can even move road signs.
-Why?
-I don't know.
+You can even move road signs and players.